 This Separation of Church and State has been an important part of our nation’s foundation.
 This idea was first adopted by the House of Burgesses in Virginia when it was proposed by Thomas Jefferson in 1777 when he drafted the Virginia Statute for Religious Freedom, which was passed in 1786.
 Later, this similar idea was adopted nationally by its insertion into the Bill of Rights as the First Amendment to the constitution of the United States.

-The idea is important because it prevents the government sponsorship or support of a specific religion or sect and it allows for free exercise of any religion without discrimination.
-In addition, this idea prevented the polluting of religion in the country by government.
-If government had say in religion, government could force the people to follow a certain religion and influence the doctrine and practice of the religion.
-This idea of separation was highly supported by the Founders however, they understood that people conduct themselves based off of their experiences.
+The idea is important because it prevents the government sponsorship or support of a specific religion or sect and it allows for the free exercise of any religion without discrimination.
+In addition, this idea prevented the polluting of religion in the country by the government.
+If the government had a say in religion, the government could force the people to follow a certain religion and influence the doctrine and practice of the religion.
+This idea of separation was highly supported by the Founders however, they understood that people conduct themselves based on their experiences.
 Every decision a person makes is filtered through the lens of personal experiences in which we form our opinions.
 That said, they also understood that in order to have proper checks and balances on the people, religion must be separate in practice and support to avoid the poisoning of the nation’s moral compass.

 Connecting the Dots

 Having given the history of the formation of our system of government and its relationship to religion and the Founder’s intent, it must be explained as to the relevance of the background and its connection to today's divisiveness.

 In our current time, religion, science, and what once was is questioned.
 Religion, regardless of what it was, united us under a common set of morals.
 These morals were taught to us from our humble beginnings and passed down to us with each generation.
 Our laws, social customs, social interactions, holidays and our overall understanding of how a society should function is based on principles, values and a certain inkling of what it is to be American.
 This understanding, until now, has included Judeo-Christian precepts.